-1. When the test is complete, click the "End Test" button in the software.
 The data file will be automatically saved in the folder specified on the "Setup" screen.

-If you were running a manual temperature profile, push the "Run/Hold" button on the controller and hold it until both lights are off.

-- 2. Turn the "Heat" switch off. - 3.
+- 1. If a manual temperature profile is being ran, push the "Run/Hold" button on the controller and hold it until both lights are off. - Turn the "Heat" switch off. - 3.
 Turn the "Cool" switch on and allow the test cell to cool completely. - 4.
 When the cell has cooled, turn the "Pump" and "Cool" switches off. - 5.
-Turn the "Fill" valve to "OFF". - 6.
-Open the pressure release valve by slowly turning it counterclockwise.
+Slowly release the cell pressure by turning the "Cell Pressure" regulator counterclockwise.

-Always open the pressure release valve very slowly to prevent pulling cement into the plumbing.
+Always release the pressure very slowly to prevent pulling cement into the plumbing and/or damaging the filter elements.